AVEVA/OMF-Docs/docs/Type_Messages.rst

 ``metadata``        Optional key-value pairs associated with the Type.
 ``name``            Optional friendly name for the Type.
 ``tags``            Optional array of strings to tag the Type.
 ``version``         Optional version of the Type.
-The version must be of format x.x.x.x, where x must be a positive integer.If omitted version 1.0.0.0 is assumed.
+The version must be of format x.x.x.x, where x must be a positive integer.
+If omitted version 1.0.0.0 is assumed.
 =================== =============================

 The ``id`` cannot begin with the character sequence __.
 This is reserved for predefined Types.
 One currently supported predefined Type is __Link.